 One of the most important ways parents protect their child's health is by keeping them up-to-date on immunizations.
-To make childhood vaccines as effective as possible, some are broken up into multiple doses given over time at specific ages.
+To make childhood vaccines as effective as possible, several of them are broken up into multiple doses scheduled to be given over time at specific ages.
 That's why, at some

 wellness visits, children may be due for a few different shots.

 Some parents wonder if getting more than one shot at a time will cause them to interfere with each other, or be too much for their baby's immune system.
 But, rest assured, this is how immunizations are proven to

 work best to safely and effectively build your child's immunity against many serious illnesses.

 Vaccines contain antigens.
 An antigen is anything that causes the immune system to respond, like bacteria, viruses, chemicals, or pollen.
 The antigens in vaccines are proteins or sugars made from bacteria, or proteins made from viruses.
 It may be surprising, but today's vaccines actually have fewer antigens than the vaccines of the past.

 For example, in the late 1980s and early 1990s, vaccines protected kids against eight diseases and had more than 3,000 antigens.
 The vaccines that kids get today are more advanced.
 They protect against 14 diseases and only contain around 150 antigens.
 So even though your child is getting more vaccines than you or your parents did, their antigen exposure is still a lot less.

 Babies put everything they can get their hands on into their mouths.
 They play on the floor.
 They're also sometimes around people who are sick.
 Even the dust they inhale and the food they eat contains antigens.
 Translation: Your baby is exposed to far more antigens on a daily basis than vaccines contain.